Understanding Your AidUnderstanding Your Aid

 The Financial Aid Office reserves the right to modify aid commitments at any time based on changes in the student’s financial status, changes in availability of funds, or changes in Federal and State Laws, or Institutional regulations.

-The amounts that appear on your Award Letter are based on full-time enrollment (12 units/credits or more) per quarter.
+The amounts that appear on your Award Notification are based on full-time enrollment (12 units/credits or more) per quarter.
 Should you decide to enroll in fewer units/credits, you are required to notify the Financial Aid Office prior to the start of the quarter.
 Failing to do so may result in an overpayment in financial aid.
 If you notify us prior to the start of the quarter, your refund will be adjusted accordingly.

 Title IV (4) aid programs are financial aid programs authorized by the Federal Government in the Higher Education Act.